Play Misty for Me: Plot

 During Evelyn's incarceration, Dave rekindles a relationship with his ex-girlfriend Tobie Williams.
-A few months later, Evelyn again calls the studio to request "Misty."
-She tells Dave that she has been released from the mental hospital and is moving to Hawaii for a fresh start in life.
-She then quotes the Edgar Allan Poe poem "Annabel Lee."
-That night, while Dave is asleep, she sneaks into his house and tries to kill him with a large knife.
-He wakes to see her standing over him wielding the knife, and as she screams and stabs downward, he rolls away from the descending knife (which plunges into his pillow) and he falls onto the floor; Evelyn flees, and he contacts the police.
+A few months later, Evelyn again calls the studio to request "Misty".
+She tells Dave that she has been granted parole and is moving to Hawaii for a fresh start in life.
+She then quotes the Edgar Allan Poe poem "Annabel Lee".
+That night, while Dave is asleep, Evelyn sneaks into his house and attempts to kill him with a knife, but he manages to fend her off and she escapes.
+Dave has a detective, McCallum, tap his phone in case she contacts him again.

-Dave tells Tobie about Evelyn and cautions her to stay away from him until the woman is caught.
-For her safety, she goes home.
-There, she meets with a girl who answered her ad for a roommate: Evelyn, using the alias Annabel.
-Tobie eventually realizes that Annabel is Evelyn when she sees the fresh scars on Evelyn's wrists, but before Tobie can escape, Evelyn takes her hostage.
-Evelyn kills McCallum, a police detective who had come to check on Tobie.
+Dave tells Tobie about Evelyn and cautions Tobie to stay away from him until the woman is caught, to which she agrees.
+Unbeknownst to him, Evelyn has already gained access to Tobie by posing as her new roommate, "Annabel".
+Tobie eventually realizes that Annabel is Evelyn when she sees the fresh scars on Evelyn's wrists, but before Tobie can escape, Evelyn takes Tobie hostage (she ties up Tobie and gags her).
+When McCallum arrives at Tobie's house for a welfare check, Evelyn fatally stabs him with a pair of scissors.

-Dave makes the connection between Tobie's roommate and the quote from "Annabel Lee."
-When he calls Tobie to warn her, Evelyn answers and says she and Tobie are waiting for him.
-Dave switches from a live show to taped music and rushes to the house, where he finds Tobie bound and gagged.
-Evelyn attacks him with the butcher knife, slashing Dave multiple times.
-He punches Evelyn, knocking her through the window, over a railing, down onto the rocky shore below, killing her.
-He and Tobie leave the house as his voice on the radio show leads into the song "Misty".
+Dave makes the connection between Tobie's roommate and the poem.
+When he calls Tobie to warn her, Evelyn answers and says that she and Tobie are waiting for him.
+Dave switches from a live show to taped music and rushes to the house, where he finds Tobie gagged and bound hand and foot.
+As he approaches the trussed-up Tobie, Evelyn attacks him with her knife, slashing Dave multiple times over three assaults in the darkened house.
+On the third assault, Dave punches Evelyn in the face, knocking her backwards through the glass window and on to the balcony; she falls over a railing and then down onto the rocky shore below, to her death.
+A wounded Dave returns into the house and unties Tobie, and the two of them leave the house as his voice on the radio show leads into the song "Misty".